custom-components/remote_homeassistant/README.md

 Follow the discussion on https://github.com/home-assistant/home-assistant/pull/13876

 Compatible with home-assistant >= 0.80
+To use this plugin, copy the `remote_homeassistant.py` file into your [custom_components folder](https://developers.home-assistant.io/docs/en/creating_component_loading.html).

 The master instance connects to the Websocket APIs of the slaves, the connection options are specified via the `host`, `port`, and `secure` configuration parameters.
 An API password can also be set via `api_password`.